Algie's Romance

 Algie's Romance is a 1918 Australian silent film.
 It is a comedy starring Charlie Chaplin impersonator Leonard Doogood as an Englishman who arrives in Australia and has adventures.

 Plot

 An Englishman, Algie, arrives in Australia and stays with friends in the country.
-Twin sisters both fall in love with him.
-Various practical jokes are played on Algie, but he eventually proves his mettle.
-He proves himself a crack shot and gains a wife.
+Twin sisters both fall in love with him.Algie finds himself subjected to various practical jokes, but ultimately he demonstrates his courage and ability.
+Through showcasing his prowess as a crack shot, he not only overcomes the jests but also wins a wife in the process..